 Past, Present et Future of Pouilly-Fuissé

-The INAO (Institut National des Appellations d’Origine) recognized the Pouilly-Fuissé appellation on September 11, 1936, making it one of the oldest French PODs.
+The INAO (Institut National des Appellations d’Origine) recognized the appellation Pouilly-Fuissé on September 11th, 1936, which makes it one of the oldest French AOP.

-The Pouilly-Fuissé name boomed after the Second World War by being linked to growing success in the USA thanks to the business dynamism of the major Burgundy trading companies, to which the current reputation and success of Pouilly-Fuissé owes a lot.
+The rise of the Pouilly-Fuissé appellation in the aftermath of the Second World War is linked to its growing success in the USA.
+We can thank the major Burgundian trading houses and their commercial dynamism, to which the celebrity and success of Pouilly-Fuissé owes so much.

 The Pouilly-Fuissé of Burgundy

-For about ten years now the producers of the wine called Pouilly-Fuissé have worked to delimit their best terroirs in order to obtain—like the rest of Burgundy—climates classified as Premier Cru.
+For about ten years now, the producers of the Pouilly-Fuissé appellation have been working to delimit their best terroirs in order to obtain, like the rest of Burgundy, climates classified in Premier Cru.

-The first step was to establish an exact geological map by digging pits and analyzing soil samples from all the vineyard.
+The first step was to establish a precise geological map by digging pits and analyzing soil samples from the entire vineyard.

-Tasting wines from various climates has also been implemented so as to identify the best wines, those well-balance that can age over many years.
+Wine tastings from different climates have also been implemented, in order to identify the best cuvées, those with the body and balance to age well over many years.

-Under the supervision of the INAO, these approaches should lead in the near future to a new classification of the Pouilly-Fuissé climates, with about 20% of the area classed as Premier Cru.
+Spearheaded by the INAO, these steps should lead, in the near future, to a new classification of the climates of Pouilly-Fuissé, with about 20% of the surface classified in Premier Cru.